-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.
 Spanish students often pursue language study and other coursework through the following abroad programs through the Office of Overseas Study:

 - Alcala, Spain (summer)

-- Barcelona, Spain (summer, semester and all year)
+- Barcelona, Spain (summer, semester)

-- Madrid, Spain (semester and all year)
+- Madrid, Spain (semester, academic year)

-- Salamanca, Spain (summer, semester and all year)
+- Salamanca, Spain (summer)

-- Seville, Spain (semester and all year)
+- Seville, Spain (semester)

-- Buenos Aires, Argentina (semester and all year)
+- Buenos Aires, Argentina (summer, semester)

-- Santiago, Chile (summer, semester and all year)
+- Santiago, Chile (summer, semester)

-- Valparaiso, Chile (semester and all year)
+- Valparaiso, Chile (semester)

-- Santiago, Dominican Republic (summer, semester and all year)
+- Santiago, Dominican Republic (summer, semester)

-- Quito, Ecuador (semester and all year)
+- Quito, Ecuador (summer, semester)

-- Lima, Peru (semester and all year)
+- Lima, Peru (semester, academic year)